RedisLabs/redislabs-docs/content/rc/administration/setup/customize-flexible-plan.md

 - **Back** button to change your selections
 - **Cancel** button to cancel the subscription
-- **Continue** button to create the subscription.
+- **Continue** button to create the subscription

 Note that subscriptions are created in the background.
 While they are provisioning, you will not be able to change any details.

-The check the status of a subscription, choose Subscriptions from the dashboard menu.
-The Subscriptions list displays the status for each subscription.
+To check the status of a subscription, choose **Subscriptions** from the admin console menu.
+The **Subscriptions** list displays the status for each subscription.
+You will also receive an email when your subscription is ready to use.

+When your subscription is fully provisioned, use the **Databases** command from the admin console menu to determine the connection details.
+You can also define access controls.